 The Group’s plantations are spread across five Indonesian provinces: North Sumatra, South Sumatra, Aceh, Bangka-Belitung and East Kalimantan.
 Our oldest plantations are in North Sumatra and Aceh with newer projects developed in East Kalimantan, Bangka-Belitung and South Sumatra since 2005.

 All the plantations are held on long-term renewable leases.
 All agricultural land in Indonesia is owned by the government and leased out; this is the same for Indonesian citizens and companies as it is for foreign companies such as M.P.
 Evans.
 We have held our oldest estates on this basis since the 1960’s when this legal framework was introduced.

-The extent of new development and replanting in our older estates means our palms are on average very young.
+The extent of new development and replanting in our older estates means our palms are on average still relatively young.
 This is important as the yield from a new planting increases very steeply in the early years of its life before reaching a peak when the palm is about ten years old.
 The young age of its palms means the Group can anticipate very strongly increasing crops well into the 2020’s as its palms mature.
-Crops doubled between 2010 and 2016 and are expected to double again between 2016 and 2020.
+The Group's average annual crop growth in the last decade has been 14%.

 A table of the Group's land showing what has been planted and what the Group expects to plant is given below: